 Summer: In conjunction with Hurt Volunteer Fire Department’s fundraising activities, a presentation on our ancestry by Avoca Director Mike Hudson and other local historians.
 (Date/Time/Locale TBA)

-Late September: “Golden Jubilee” featuring live music, craft/food vendors, commemorative items, a car show, and of course, fireworks.
-This event will be held on a Saturday from noon until 9:00 p.m.
-(Date TBA, Time: noon – 9:00 p.m. at Roosevelt Mattox Park)
+September 23 (exact time TBA) at Roosevelt Mattox Park: “Golden Jubilee” featuring live music, craft/food vendors, commemorative items, a car show, and of course, fireworks at Roosevelt Mattox Park.

 December: To conclude the year, a Christmas parade with a “Through the Decades” theme focusing on the 1970’s, 80’s, 90’s, and 21st Century, followed by our 2nd annual Christmas tree lighting.
 (Date/Time/Locale TBA)